District heating networks

 The district heating water is treated to remove mechanical impurities and oxygen and to prevent corrosion inside the pipes.
 It is often also coloured to localise any leaks.
 The colourant that turns the water slightly green is not hazardous to health or the environment.

 District heating pipes are laid underground, usually at a depth of 0.5 to 1 metre under streets, pavements, cycleways or parkland, with large pipes sometimes also laid in tunnels.
 The pipes have effective thermal insulation.
-Of the energy transmitted by the pipes in Finland, heat losses in the distribution network account for 8–9 per cent, 5–8 per cent in the networks of the largest towns and 10–15 per cent in the networks of small population centres in rural areas.
+Of the energy transmitted by the pipes in Finland, heat losses in the distribution network account for 8–9 per cent.

 The current district heating pipes are, as in the enclosed pictures, so-called bonded pipes where the urethane insulation between the steel flow pipe and the plastic protection pipe binds the structure into a single prefabricated entity.
 The supply and return pipe can be inside the same pipe or in a separate protection pipe.
-The former structure is suitable for use in small and medium-sized pipes up to the flow pipe size of 200 mm, and the latter is suitable for both large and small pipes.
 The lifetime of these pipes is long, up to 100 years.